WebhooksVerifying Signatures

 Rotating the secret

-Call POST /v1/sites/:id/webhooks/forms again with a new secret.
-The old secret is invalidated immediately; in-flight deliveries already in retry will be re-signed with the new secret on the next attempt.
+The old secret is invalidated immediately; the new plaintext is returned once in the response.
+In-flight retries are re-signed with the new secret on the next attempt.

 For zero-downtime rotation, support both old and new secrets on your receiver for a few minutes while the rotation propagates.